mig82/Kony-Kowabunga-Drag-Drop/README.md

 https://youtu.be/CZKdCCUu2eA

 ## Implementation Details:

-Using this component will shut down scrolling on your forms by switching <form>.enableScrolling = false.
+* Using this component will shut down scrolling on your forms by switching `<form>.enableScrolling=false`.
-Tested on Android and iOS.
+* This PoC predates Visualizer's MVC architecture, so the current implementation of this only works on freeform projects.

 ## TO-DO:
 1. Allow an error tolerance to the drop, so that the drop doesn't have to be